elixir-cldr/cldr/guides/3_number_formats.md

 * `decimal_short` which presents number is a narrow space.
 For example, `1,000` would be formatted as `1k`.

 * `decimal_long` which presents numbers in a sentence form adjusted for plurality and locale.
 For example, `1,0000` would be formatted as `1 thousand`.
 This is not the same as spelling out the number which is part of the Unicode CLDR Rules-Based Number Formatting.
-This capability is not yet available in `Cldr`
+See `Cldr.Rbnf` for that functionality.

 *  `currency_short` which formats a number in a manner similar to `decimal_short` but includes the symbol currency.